Discharge (sentence)

 A discharge is a type of sentence imposed by a court whereby no punishment is imposed.

 An absolute discharge is an unconditional discharge whereby the court finds that a crime has technically been committed but that any punishment of the defendant would be inappropriate and the case is closed.
 In some jurisdictions, an absolute discharge means there is no conviction on the defendant's record, despite the plea of the defendant.

 A conditional discharge is an order made by a criminal court whereby an offender will not be sentenced for an offence unless a further offence is committed within a stated period.
 Once the stated period has elapsed and no further offence is committed then the conviction may be removed from the defendant's record.

 Australia

 In Australia, offenders can be discharged without being convicted, with or without being placed on a good behaviour bond (or other conditions).
 The sentencing options vary from state to state.
-Note that defendants can be discharged without conviction even if they plead guilty to the alleged crime.
+Defendants can be discharged without conviction even if they plead guilty to the alleged crime.
+The sentence vitiates the finding of guilt.